droglenc/NCMTH207/modules/ce/LogRegFoundations_CE1.md

 1. What is the probability of *not* rolling a six?
 1. What is the odds of *not* rolling a six?
 1. What is the log odds of *not* rolling a six?
-1. What is the probability of rolling a four, five, orsix?
+1. What is the probability of rolling a four, five, or six?
 1. What is the odds of rolling a four, five, or six?
 1. What is the log odds of rolling a four, five, or six?

 Make generalized conclusions for the questions below from observations of your results above.

-{:start="7"}
+{:start="10"}
 1. What is the value of the odds when the probability is 0.50?
 1. What is the value of the odds when the probability is <0.50?
 1. What is the value of the odds when the probability is >0.50?